PREPARATORY BOARDING SCHOOLS

 Boarding schools, commonly known as preparatory (“prep”) schools, are designed to prepare a student (9th through 12th grade) for the challenges of college or university life.
 If a student wishes to gain admission to college or university, it is in the student’s best interest to attend boarding school prior to applying to colleges or universities.
 Attending a boarding school increases the student’s chances of gaining admission to academic institutions.
 This is particularly true for international students who wish to attend an English-speaking college or university.
 Attending boarding school allows international students the opportunity to acclimate to the host country’s educational system, customs, and lifestyle.

-Domestic and international students attending an American preparatory boarding school receive many advantages and benefits including:
+Students attending an American prep school receive many advantages and benefits, including: